EnochEnagbem/OPERATING-SYSTEMS-COSC255/BestFitAlgorithm/README.md

 -File numbers
 - Fragmentation for every block

 ##### RUN CODE
 To run the this program.
-You should copy the entire contents of any of the algorithm into a project in the IDE or Text Editor, and then run the Main.java in the folder.
+You should copy the entire contents of any of the folder into a project in the IDE or Text Editor, and then run the Main.java in the folder.
 ___